-- RPM Commitment Compliance - Generating Unit Peak-Hour Period Availability (effective prior to 2018/2019 Delivery Year for non-Capacity Performance RPM commitments and prior to 2019/2020 Delivery Year for FRR commitments) - Non-Performance Assessment (effective 2016/2017 Delivery Year for resources with Capacity Performance commitments and effective 2018/2019-2019/2020 Delivery Year for resources with Base commitments) - · Summer/Winter Capability Testing - Load Management Test Compliance - EE Measurement & Verification (M &V) Audit (see Manual 18-B)
+- RPM Commitment Compliance - Non-Performance Assessment Summer/Winter Capability Testing - Load Management Test Compliance - EE Measurement & Verification (M &V) Audit (see Manual 18-B)

-Collectively, the performance assessments provide consumers, who have paid for a high level of reliability through their capacity market payments, with reasonable assurance that the resources committed to RPM or FRR Alternative will perform at adequate levels during the
+Collectively, the performance assessments provide consumers, who have paid for a high level of reliability through their capacity market payments, with reasonable assurance that the resources committed to RPM or FRR Alternative will perform at adequate levels during the Delivery Year.

-Delivery Year.
 Since failure to perform in a performance assessment results in deficiency or penalty charges, resource providers are incented to ensure that their committed resources perform during the Delivery Year in order to limit their exposure to deficiency or penalty charges.

 A resource will have an RPM Resource Commitment if the resource cleared or received makewhole payments through an RPM Auction or if the unit was specified as a replacement resource or as the source of a Locational UCAP transaction.
-A resource will have an FRR Capacity Plan commitment if the unit was included in an FRR Capacity Plan.
+A resource will have an FRR Capacity

+Plan commitment if the unit was included in an FRR Capacity Plan.
 Portions of the resource that do not have an RPM Resource Commitment or FRR Capacity Plan Commitment during the Delivery Year are not subject to resource performance assessments and the associated deficiency/penalty charges.